 The input signals connect to terminal S1 and/or S2 Battery Terminals B+ and B- The battery or power supply is connected to terminals B- and B+.
 B- connects to the negative side of the battery (usually black.)
 B+ connects to the positive side of the battery (usually red or yellow.)
 It is usually best to connect the battery through a connector instead of directly to the motor driver.
-This me instead of directly to the motor driver.
 This makes it easy to unplug the battery for charging, and prevents plugging in the battery backwards.
 Warning!
 Be very careful to wire and plug in the battery and connector correctly.
 Connecting the battery backwards will destroy the Sabertooth and will void the warranty.
 Power terminals 0V and 5V The 0V and 5V connections are used to power and interface to low-power control circuits.